mrnoumanarif/mrnoumanarif/README.md

 - 📄 Know about our working experiences [https://multisyn.tech/](https://multisyn.tech/)

-- ⚡ Fun fact **"Did you know our team of web and software developers once turned a complex coding challenge into a friendly office competition?
+- ⚡ Fun fact **"Did you know our team of web and software Engineers once turned a complex coding challenge into a friendly office competition?
 It ended with a surprise prize for the most creative solution and some great laughs!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">